 They focus on selecting the best individual investments before establishing a structure for how those investments will work together.

 The result is a portfolio built from a series of individual decisions rather than a coherent strategy.
-Some positions are short-term.
-Others are long-term.
-Some are high-risk speculations.
-Others are conservative holds.
-The whole doesn’t add up to a clear direction.

 A structured approach works differently.
 Before selecting specific investments, you establish: